Skip to content

 The Chain Rule

-The chain rule is the single most important idea in deep learning.
-If you have a composite function — and every neural network is a deeply nested composite function — the chain rule tells you how to compute the derivative of the whole thing.
+The is the single most important idea in deep learning.
+Every neural network is a deeply nested composite function, and the chain rule tells you how to compute the derivative of the whole thing.

 chain-rule.tstypescript